Prajjwal2404/NeuralEngine/README.md

 - All metrics store results as dictionaries, support batch evaluation and metric accumulation.

 ### Model API
-- `ne.Model(input_size, optimizer, loss, metrics)`: Create a model specifying input size, optimizer, loss function, and metrics.
+- `ne.Model(input_size, optimizer, loss, metrics, dtype)`: Create a model specifying input size, optimizer, loss function, metrics and data type for model layers.
 - Add layers by calling the model instance: `model(layer1, layer2, ...)` or using `model.build(layer1, layer2, ...)`.
 - `model.train(dataloader, epochs=10, ckpt_interval=None)`: Train the model on dataset, with support for  metric/loss reporting and checkpointing per epoch.
 - `model.eval(dataloader)`: Evaluate the model on dataset, disables gradient tracking using `with ne.NoGrad():`, prints loss and metrics, and returns output tensor.